 With a new season out of what’s arguably Netflix’s attempt to appeal to Breaking Bad fans everywhere, Ozark is a welcome distraction — and the perfect thing to binge this week.

-And while waiting to see what the Byrde’s are off to in Season 3, we thought we’d scoop around and learn more about that lake house of theirs — seeing that a cabin next to a beautiful lake seems like something most of us would happily go for these days.
+And while waiting to see what the Byrdes are off to in the new season of the popular show, we thought we’d scoop around and learn more about that lake house of theirs — seeing that a cabin next to a beautiful lake seems like something most of us would happily go for these days.

-The show follows the descent into the underworld of Marty Byrde (played by Jason Bateman), a financial consultant turned money launderer who has to pack up and leave Chicago in something of a hurry.
+The show follows the descent into the underworld of Marty Byrde (played by Jason Bateman), a financial-consultant-turned money launderer who has to pack up and leave Chicago in something of a hurry.

-In reality, most of the locations you see in Ozark are in Georgia and not Missouri, with tax incentives driving the filmmakers to shoot it one hour’s drive from Atlanta.
+In reality, most of the locations you see onscreen in Ozark are actually in Georgia and not Missouri, with tax incentives driving the filmmakers to shoot the popular series one hour’s drive from Atlanta.

 The lake front house first makes an appearance in the third episode of Season 1, when the Byrde family move in — while Buddy, the terminally ill longtime owner of the house — moves to the basement.

 It too sits hours away from the Ozarks, in the same Flowery Branch, Georgia, that served as filming location for most of the show.